Everduin94/better-commits/readme.md

 }
 ```

-### ✅ Config Validation

-Any property can be removed from the config, it will be replaced by the default at run-time
-- See `.better-commits.json` in this repository as an example

-#### Types
-if a property is a string/number/boolean in the default, it must stay that type

-#### Scope & Type
-The `initial_value` must be a `value` in the corresponding `options`

-`commit_scope` and `commit_type` can be populated with as many or whatever options you like
-- `hint` and `label` are optional
-- to make scope or type required, remove `None`

-#### Footer
-`commit_footer` options are supplied from a fixed list, because they have specific functionality
-  - You can remove from that list, but you can't add custom values to it

-TODO: Add table explaining properties

 ### 🔎 Inference

-`better-commits` will attempt to infer the ticket/issue and the type from your branch name.
+`better-commits` will attempt to infer the ticket/issue and the commit-type from your branch name.
 It will auto populate the corresponding field if found.

-**Ticket**
-- `STRING-NUMBER` -- If a string-number is at the start of the branch
-- `/STRING-NUMBER` -- If a string-number comes after a /

-**Issue**
+**Ticket / Issue-Number**
-- `NUMBER` -- If a number is at the start of the branch
+- If a `STRING-NUMBER` or `NUMBER` are at the start of the branch name or after a `/`
-- `/NUMBER` -- If a number comes after a /

-**Type**
+**Commit Type**
-- `TYPE-` -- If a type is at the start of the branch
+- If a type is at the start of the branch or is followed by a `/`
-- `TYPE/` -- If a slash comes after the type
-- `-TYPE-` -- If a type is between two dashes

 ## 🌳 Better Branch

-Runs a prompt to checkout a branch with consistent naming conventions
-- `better-commits` can then infer ticket/issue and type from the branch

-In your terminal
+Better branch is a secondary feature that works with better commits
+- Caches your username
+- Uses same type-list/prompt from your config
+- Formats branch name

+To run the CLI in your terminal:

 ```sh
 better-branch
 ```

-### Pre/Post Checkout Hooks
+### Pre/Post Branch Checkout Hooks

 Optionally configure pre and post checkout commands, for example:
 - checkout and rebase main before branching